YehLi/xmodaler/README.md

 # X-modaler
 [X-modaler](https://xmodaler.readthedocs.io/en/latest/) is a versatile and high-performance codebase for cross-modal analytics.
 This codebase unifies comprehensive high-quality modules in state-of-the-art vision-language techniques, which are organized in a standardized and user-friendly fashion.
+The original paper can be found [here](https://arxiv.org/pdf/2108.08217.pdf).

 <p align="center">
   <img src="images/task.jpg" width="800"/>